kernkonzept/nvme-driver/doc/nvme_drv_readme.md

     },
     "rom/nvme-drv");

-First an IPC gate (`nvme_bus`) is created which is used between the NVMe driver and a client to request access to a particular disk or partition.
-The server-side is assigned to the mandatory `svr` capability of the NVMe driver.
+First an IPC gate (`nvme_bus`) is created which is used between the NVMe server and a client to request access to a particular disk or partition.
+The server-side is assigned to the mandatory `svr` capability of the NVMe server.
 See the section below on how to configure access to a disk or partition.

-The nvme driver needs access to a virtual bus capability (`vbus`).
-On the virtual bus the NVMe driver searches for NVMe compliant storage controllers.
+The NVMe server needs access to a virtual bus capability (`vbus`).
+On the virtual bus the NVMe server searches for NVMe compliant storage controllers.
 Please see io's documentation about how to setup a virtual bus.

 ### Options

-In the example above the nvme driver is started in its default configuration.
+In the example above the NVMe server is started in its default configuration.
-To customize the configuration of the nvme-driver it accepts the following command line options:
+To customize the configuration of the NVMe-server it accepts the following command line options:

 * `-v`